-Rob Grant has been an executive with five Fortune 200 companies where he helped build more than a dozen of America’s favorite brands, from Procter & Gamble’s Charmin and Luvs Diapers, to Schick and 125-year old Listerine which he rebranded as an anti-plaque and gingivitis fighter.
+Rob Grant brings both academic learning and his diverse business experiences to help students understand how to apply the basic principles of marketing taught in the first year MBA courses.
+He has been an executive with five Fortune 200 companies where he helped build more than a dozen of America’s favorite brands, from Procter & Gamble’s Charmin and Luvs Diapers, to Schick and 125-year old Listerine which he rebranded as an anti-plaque fighter.
 More recently, Rob applied his branding and strategy skills to grow financial service businesses for divisions of JPMorgan Chase and American General Life.
 When he is not teaching at the Jones Business School, Rob is employed as Vice-President of Marketing and Business Strategy for RiceTec, America’s leading breeder of rice seed for farmers, and marketer of specialty consumer rice brands, including Texmati.